 Therapeutic Approach

-I work with Obsessive-Compulsive Disorder (OCD) using Inference-Based Cognitive Behavioural Therapy (I-CBT) – a scientifically validated, evidence-based treatment developed specifically for OCD.
+I work with Obsessive-Compulsive Disorder (OCD) using Inference-Based Cognitive Behavioural Therapy (I-CBT), a scientifically validated and evidence-based treatment for OCD in adults, with emerging research in younger populations.

 How I-CBT Understands OCD